 Evolve steadily and consistently – The fourth and final possible trajectory of an ERM program is the most desirable, but sadly, the least common according to PWC.
 This trajectory involves the ongoing introduction and integration of new capabilities, which of course helps maintain interest in the program from the highest levels of management all the way down the chain.
 Programs that are steadily growing will be carefully planned, but flexible.
 Objectives of the program and steps for improving capabilities are clearly understood throughout the organization.
 Also, ERM programs that are constantly evolving will have a clear mission and value proposition.

 ERM programs can start/stop, start/stagnate or start slow, react and then drop off again for a variety of reasons, including change in leadership, poor communication, distractions, low budget and staffing, and lack of proven value creation.
+To learn more, check out Questions for Gauging the Value of your Organization’s Risk and Performance Management.

 If you feel your company’s ERM program is stuck in a rut and in need of a shakeup, an outside voice can be very helpful in getting things back on track.